Midtown, Houston: Cityscape

 In 2010 Denny Lee of The New York Times said that Midtown, a "mixed-use" district, was "dotted with" bánh mì restaurants.
 By 2012 many new bars, retail operations, and restaurants had opened in Midtown.
 Ed Page, a retail broker, said in 2012 that Midtown has not yet seen any significant new retail; he was referring to big box stores.

 As of 2010 five flower shops are located along Fannin in a section of Midtown.
 One decade before 2010 there were over one dozen flower shops in that area.
 In 2003 the flower shop owners were mostly Asian.
 The shops, along four city blocks, were centered on Rosedale Street.
 The number declined after the establishment of the METRORail Red Line.
 Nancy Sarnoff of the Houston Chronicle said in 2010 that the remaining flower shops told her that the establishment of the line helped cause several of their competitors to go out of business.

+Midtown has no traditional hotels.
+As of 2025, Midtown's largest accommodation provider is Lodgeur, operating 64 furnished apartments at Mid Main Lofts.
+The area also has one bed and breakfast and other rental units available.